frankhale/toby/README.md

 video filter and thumbnails in search results
 - `/filter sepia` : (NW.js/Electron only) Short cut to set the sepia video filter and thumbnails in search results

+***NOTE: You can refer to /src/toby-ui.tsx for the various short cuts available for these commands***

 ### Wait, I used NW.js and some YouTube videos won't play